PerfectFit-project/virtual_coach_rl_persuasion_algorithm/README.md

 - connectors: contains the file socketChannel.py.
 This file is needed to connect the frontend to the backend.

 ### Database
+An sqlite database is created within the custom action container.
+The database initialization script is in the "db_scripts"-folder and can be run via `python init_db.py` from within the running custom action container.
+This will create the database ":/tmp/chatbot.db" in the container.

+There are several custom actions (in "actions.py") that read/write from/to this database.

+Please note that the database is destroyed if one stops the custom action container, e.g. via `docker-compose down`.
+To save the database beyond the lifetime of the custom action container, copy it outside the container before stopping the container.

 ### Backend